Special Topic Calls

 The 600-word submissions should offer broadly applicable lessons and may address any dimension of value chain coordination work, including but not limited to:

-• Financing and economics: Funding models, cost structures, and economic analysis of coordination infrastructure and enterprise development
+• Financing and economics: Funding models, cost structures, and economic analyses of coordination infrastructure and enterprise development

 • Evaluation and learning: Measuring economic and non-economic impacts; building an evidence base for funders and policymakers